AMD Quark for PyTorch#

 • Weight and activation static quantization.

-• Advanced algorithms: SmoothQuant, AWQ and GPTQ.
+• Advanced algorithms: SmoothQuant, AWQ, GPTQ and Qronos.

 from torch.utils.data import DataLoader